Pandanus utilis: Description

-The trunk features aerial prop roots.
-The leaves are linear and spiny, with a spiral arrangement on the tree.
-The leaves are also dried out and rolled, and used to make mats in Kerala, India; and Hawaii.

-Care must be taken when handling the leaves because of their sharp spines.

-The fruit of Pandanus utilis is edible, although not flavorful to humans and must be cooked prior to consumption.

-It attracts mammals such as, in North America, squirrels.

-Introduction

-Within the family Pandanaceae, the genus Pandanus is thought to compose the largest group of plants.
-It is estimated that there are somewhere between 500 and 1,000 species within this genus.
-Pandanus utilis (pan-DAY-nus YOO-tih-liss), otherwise known as the common screwpine, is one such plant within this family.
+Within the family Pandanaceae, the genus Pandanus composes the largest genus.
+It is estimated that there are between 500 and 1,000 species within this genus; the Plants of the World Online database accepts 562 species.
+Pandanus utilis, otherwise known as the common screwpine, is one species in this genus.
+It was discovered by the French naturalist Jean Baptiste Bory de Saint-Vincent in 1801–02 and described in 1804.
 The origin of P. utilis has traditionally been thought to be Madagascar, but more recently the Mascarene Islands have been suggested as a possible place of origin.
 A long history of cultivation and transport to many parts of the world makes the origin difficult to trace.
-However, it is known to be grown in Senegal, Benin, Tanzania, Madagascar, Réunion, Maldives and Mauritius.
-P. utilis has been introduced to many tropical and subtropical regions, including Central America, the Caribbean, the United States (southern Florida, Puerto Rico), Brazil, India, and Indonesia.
+However, it is now grown in Senegal, Benin, Tanzania, Madagascar, Réunion, Maldives and Mauritius.
+P. utilis has been introduced to many tropical and subtropical regions, including Central America, the Caribbean, the United States (southern Florida, Puerto Rico), Brazil, India, Japan (Okinawa), and Indonesia.

-Pandanus utilis was discovered by French naturalist Jean Baptiste Bory de Saint-Vincent.
-Although they were given a common name of pine, they are monocots, more closely related to grasses, orchids and palms than to conifer trees such as pines.
-Their name is derived from the spiral arrangement of their leaves around the branches.